Batman (Terry McGinnis): Powers, abilities, and equipment

-Even prior to receiving training from Bruce, Terry appeared to be at least a well-abled street fighter.
-In the pilot episode "Rebirth", he is able to fend off a number of Jokerz without aid, and appears to have been a member of his high school's wrestling team before being kicked out because of his feud with obnoxious teammate Nelson Nash.
+Even before receiving training from Bruce, Terry appeared to be at least a well-able street fighter.
+In the pilot episode "Rebirth", he can fend off several Jokerz without aid, and appears to have been a member of his high school's wrestling team before being kicked out because he feuded with obnoxious teammate Nelson Nash.
 As expected of Batman, he engages in regular, rigorous training to minimize his reliance on the Batsuit: under Bruce's tutelage, Terry has honed his body to at least Olympic levels.

 Terry has engaged in combat outside of the Batsuit in various instances.
-His training has granted him exceptional reflexes, enabling him to evade gunfire and make impressive leaping attempts whether in or out of the Batsuit.
+His training has granted him exceptional reflexes, enabling him to evade gunfire and make impressive leaping attempts, whether in or out of the Batsuit.
 In one instance, without the suit's aid, Terry survives a fall from several stories high by bouncing off a pillar that is about to crush him and lands on his feet.
 Terry even defeats his suit in single combat when it is controlled by the computerized consciousness of a deceased business mogul, armed only with the equipment in Bruce's vintage utility belt.
-Fifteen years after the last episode of Batman Beyond, as Terry reaches his thirties, he is able to get through Amanda Waller's security systems and overpower her guards without the aid of his suit, suggesting that his skills are rivaling his mentor's when he was in his prime.
+Fifteen years after the last episode of Batman Beyond, as Terry reaches his thirties, he can get through Amanda Waller's security systems and overpower her guards without the aid of his suit, suggesting that his skills are paralleling Bruce's when he was in his prime.